Splinter group of Pakistani Taliban claims responsibility for the bombing

-Indian Prime Minister Narendra Modi, who has worked to thaw the icy relations between the two neighbors, called Sharif on Sunday to express his grief over the bombing.
+Indian Prime Minister Narendra Modi, who has worked to thaw the icy relations between his country and Pakistan, called Sharif on Sunday to express his grief over the bombing.

 The Indian leader expressed solidarity with Pakistan, the Pakistani state-run news agency reported.

-"Modi said coward terrorists had targeted females and kids which was highly condemnable and regrettable," according to the state-run agency, the Associated Press of Pakistan.
+“Modi said coward terrorists had targeted females and kids which was highly condemnable and regrettable,” according to the news agency, the Associated Press of Pakistan.

-The United States and Australian governments also condemned the attack.
+The United States and Australia also condemned the attack.